exponential-idle-guides/exponential-idle-guides/src/view/guides/theories-1-4.md

 ### Theory basics
 Publications are equivalent to prestiges for \\(f(t)\\) so don't be afraid to use them.
-However, the best publication multipliers vary from theory to theory and will decrease over time.
+However, the best publication multipliers vary from theory to theory and will change over time.
 If you are close to a multiplier you want, turn off autobuyer and let \\(\rho\\) increase without buying upgrades for a faster short-term increase before the publication (turn on after you publish).
 This is known and referenced as "cruising".
 Total \\(τ\\), found in the equation or at the top of the screen, is a multiplicative